twstokes/arris-scrape/README.md

 #### First

-Copy `config_sample.py` to `config.py` and fill in your modem's URL as well as your InfluxDB hostname.
+Copy `config_sample.py` to `config.py` and fill in your modem's URL and model as well as your InfluxDB hostname.
 Depending on your InfluxDB configuration, you may need to add more options (e.g. authentication).
 See the `influxdb.InfluxDBClient` Python module for all possibilities.

 #### Python only